tarasyukin/Study-Projects/Journal-Club/2022/Lee-etal-2022/Research/2022_Lee_Martino_Bismark_Bentley_IMJ_Older_people_living_in_squalor.md

 > It is estimated that 1 in 700 community-dwelling older people live in squalor. [^sowdon2012]

+From the opening intro and methodology there seems to be a lack of analysis of the degree of social supports that patients have which *a priori* would have a significant impact on their ability to self-care.

 ***

 [^sodwon2012]: Snowdon J, Halliday G, Banerjee S. *Severe Domestic Squalor* .
 Cambridge: Cambridge University Press; 2012.
+[^gleason2015]: Gleason A, Lewis M, Lee SM, Macfarlane S. A preliminary investigation of domestic squalor in people with a history of alcohol misuse: neuropsychological pro fi le and hoarding behavior – an opportunistic observational study.
+Int Psychogeriatrics 2015; 27 : 1913 – 8.